 Attendance at Commencement.
-Candidates are expected to be present for Commencement.
+Students in oncampus degree programs are expected to be present for Commencement.
 Under unusual circumstances, a candidate may petition to graduate in absentia.
-A written petition requesting permission to graduate in absentia must be submitted to the Registrar for faculty approval no later than November 1st for the Fall Commencement and no later than April 1st for the Spring Commencement.
+A written petition requesting permission to graduate in absentia must be submitted to the Registrar for faculty approval no later than October 1st for the Fall Commencement and no later than March 1st for the Spring Commencement.
+Online students are encouraged to participate in commencement, but are not required.